 Note that there should exist a dependency between A and A.b.
-However, PyCOMPSs is not capable to detect dependencies of that kind because it doesn't do any kind of introspection.
-This kind of dependencies must be handled (and avoided) manually.
+However, PyCOMPSs is not capable to detect dependencies of that kind.
+These dependencies must be handled (and avoided) manually.

 • Python static methods:

 PyCOMPSs is not capable to resolve static methods (i.e. those that have the decorator @staticmethod).
 It is recommended to use module functions instead.